Setting up your Google Ads Manager account can be a daunting task.

 Google recommends that beginners set their daily average budget relatively low, somewhere between $5-$10 daily.

-Once this average budget has been set, it’s recommended to stick to the same budget for a few months to gather data.
+Once this average budget is set, it’s recommended to stick to the same budget for a few months to gather data.
 After a few months have gone by, marketers can begin evaluating their results to determine whether or not to change their marketing budget.

 Things that Affect the Cost-Per-Click